chrisj42/CharacterReplacer/README.md

 - You can specify only a couple materials, or leave gaps in the list, and only specified materials will be overridden.

 #### *Footprint Overrides:*
 - You may notice a complicated looking array field in the Avatar Defintion called "Footprint Overrides".
-This can be used to change the footprint decals that the game applies to the ground in various areas of the map, like sand, swampland, etc.
+This can be used to change the footprint decals that the game applies to the ground in various areas of the map, like sand, swampland, etc. if your avatar isn't wearing boots.
 - Honestly I just added this because I thought it was funny; if you want to try and use it, the base game normal maps to reference are in `FactoryGame/Content/FactoryGame/VFX/Textures/Char/Player/` in the utoc file in FModel.
 - The game only seems to use Sand, Mud, and Soil at the moment, which are in the array at 1 (Surface_Sand), 5 (Surface_Moist), and 10 (Surface_Soil).
 Go wild, but note that they may be a little finnicky to get to display properly.